There is no such thing as a perfect parent. We all develop our own parenting style based on our experiences, values, and the way we were raised.

 With the above in mind, remember to pick your battles, particularly if you haven’t been setting boundaries consistently up until this point.
 You don’t need to create a battle out of everything or suddenly become too strict or harsh, as you’ll both end up exhausted and frustrated.
 Instead, be consistent and pick a few key behaviors or situations that mean something to you (like no lying).

 If you don’t like or aren’t used to setting consequences, getting your child’s input might be helpful.
 This is age-dependent, but you could have a family conversation about the consequences of key behaviors or challenges.
-You will be surprised at how well kids engage in these conversations, and the consequence is more meaningful (and the lesson tends to be learned quicker) when they have input.
+You will be surprised at how well kids engage in these conversations, and the consequence is a more meaningful outcome (and the lesson tends to be learned more quickly) when they have input.

-If you like having a mutually respectful or more equal relationship with your child, incorporate them more into the family in terms of helping out.
-They could take more responsibility for their stuff or activities of daily living (getting dressed, making their cereal, or putting away their dishes), or there could even be some things they can do to help around the house.
+If you like having a mutually respectful, more equal relationship with your child, incorporate them more into the family by having them help out.
+They could take more responsibility for their own stuff or activities of daily living (getting dressed, making their cereal, or putting away their dishes), or they could even do some things to help around the house.

 Catch Them Being Good